 The medical classification of EDCD (Eating Disorders & Chemical Dependency) is an example of a "co-occurring" or "comorbid" disorder, where an individual suffers simultaneously from both a psychiatric disorder (like an eating disorder) and a substance abuse problem.

 The CASA report identified several behavioral patterns that were shared by those who suffered from eating disorders as well as chemical dependency.

 A partial listing from the report is below:

-Family, friends and even medical professionals often overlook eating disorders.
+Family, friends, and even medical professionals often overlook eating disorders.
 We are a society that is always being told by the media that you can never be too thin.
-Those who suffer from bulimia may actually receive praise from unaware family & friends who fail to recognize the eating disorder and say to the individual that they wish they could be so thin.
+Those who suffer from bulimia may actually receive praise from unaware family and friends who fail to recognize the eating disorder and praise what is actually horribly unhealthy behavior.
 On the other end of the scale, our nation is facing its first widespread obesity epidemic for both children and adults.
 Family and friends may tend to overlook or minimize the potential health risks from overeating or binge eating because they are overweight or have become accustomed to seeing so many people who are overweight in their daily lives.

-As dangerous as eating disorders are, when they are combined with substance abuse as with EDCD, the chances of experiencing serious illness or death skyrocket.
+As dangerous as eating disorders are, when they are combined with substance abuse as in EDCD, the chances of experiencing serious illness or death skyrocket.
 A person suffering from an eating disorder weakens their body physically and subsequently lowers their immunity to disease.
-When they tax their bodies further by adding some form of chemical dependency to the equation, they wind up increasing their risk factors for contracting diseases exponentially.
+When they tax their bodies further by adding a chemical dependency to the equation, they wind up increasing their risk factors for contracting diseases exponentially.

-Prior to the CASA report, it was very rare to find any rehab or treatment facility that specialized in EDCD (Eating Disorder & Chemical Dependency).
-If you could find a facility in the past that did treat both, they would normally treat each separately.
+Prior to the CASA report, it was very rare to find any rehab or treatment facility that specialized in EDCD.
+If you could find a facility in the past that did treat both, they would still treat each separately.
 Recent research has shown that treating those suffering from eating disorders and chemical dependency simultaneously is much more effective.